+The service requires an input geotiff image file which can be from any satellite sensor, as well as reference data.
 The reference data shape file must include polygons, each polygon covering area belonging to just one land cover class.
 For each target class, the reference data must include several hundred pixels in the used input data at the selected pixel size.
 The reference data shape file - and all supporting files like the .dbf file, .prj file and the .shx file - must be packaged into a single .zip file.
-The zip file must be uploaded to F-TEP using the Files feature in the Manage/Share section, or alternatively placed in a web location that is accessible via a public URL (Universal Resource Locator) or web address.
+The zip file must be uploaded to F-TEP.

-The LandCoverS2 service does not pose strict requirements on the geographic distribution of the reference data as long as there are enough reference polygons for each class within the selected input image.
+The service does not pose strict requirements on the geographic distribution of the reference data as long as there are enough reference polygons for each class within the selected input image.
 The shape file can include e.g. 50 m by 50 m squares in a regular grid pattern and interpreted in some satellite imagery, air photos or maps.
 Or it can contain more freely selected polygons in places where the user knows the land cover.
 A good reference dataset includes all within class variation of the land cover classes.
 For instance, if land cover class "water" includes both clear water and turbid water with sediment, the water class in the reference data should include samples of both of these cases.